sas229/TinyGPSPlus/README.md

 # TinyGPSPlus
 RP2040 port for TinyGPSPlus, forked from TinyGPSPlus for Arduino by Mikal Hart.
-Relies on the pico stdlib for timing.
+Relies on the pico stdlib for replacement of Arduino millis() function with other Arduino specific functions replaced by stdlib alternatives.

 To incorporate in your project as an interface library, simply: